FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Remote-RF/Readme.md

 # RF Commanding Design Summary

-The command functionality on Faraday is operating in an application running on Faraday itself and parses a command application packet protocol to determine actions needed.
-This is common between both local and RF commands however sending and RF command simply encapsulates a local command (for the remote unit) within a local "transmit RF command" command (packet).
+The command functionality on Faraday is operating in an application running on Faraday itself and parses command application packets to determine actions needed.
+This is common between both local and RF commands however sending and RF command simply encapsulates a local command (for the remote unit) within a wireless packet transmission both address to the intended device and respective command application "port".
 This results in the remote device receiving a "local" command from a remote device, it knows no difference.

-The `DIGITAL_IO_0` pin is a PGIO header pin that can be measured for voltage toggling but no visible effect occures.
+The `DIGITAL_IO_0` pin is a GPIO header pin that can be measured for voltage toggling but no visible effect occurs.
+These pins are useful to add additional functionality to your Faraday radio.

 #Code Overview

 ## Code - Toggle LED & Digital GPIO pin

-The tutorial code below is very similar to the previous "local commanding" tutorial however you'll notice that all command destined to be executed on a remote device are commanded using the function argument `9` (command number) with the actual command to be execute as payload.
-Command `9` simply transmits a command packet to the remote device and upon reception the remote device knows to execute the payload as a local command.
+The tutorial code below is very similar to the previous "local commanding" tutorial however you'll notice that all command destined to be executed on a remote device are commanded using the "command" number `9` (remote command) with the actual command to be execute as payload.
+Command `9` simply transmits a command packet to the remote device and upon reception the remote device will execute the payload (encapsulated local command packet) as a local command.

 ```python
 ################################